Turkey and Israel reached ato restore ties, bringing an end to a six-year-long bilateral feud on Monday.

-Conscious of the new regional political picture and emerging challenges and trends, Erdogan voiced his desire to increase the number of Turkey's allies and decrease the number of its foes during his speech at the opening session of the 13th Islamic Summit of the Organisation for Islamic Cooperation (OIC) in Istanbul in April, before Davutoglu's departure.
+Conscious of the new regional political picture and emerging challenges and trends, Erdogan voiced his desire to increase the number of Turkey's allies and decrease the number of its foes during his at the opening session of the 13th Islamic Summit of the Organisation for Islamic Cooperation (OIC) in Istanbul in April, before Davutoglu's departure.

-In his first address to the AK Party group meeting on May 24, the new prime minister also put forward the same principle.
+In his first to the AK Party group meeting on May 24, the new prime minister also put forward the same principle.
 But these utterances don't represent a rupture in Turkish foreign policy.
 They are rather a continuation of it, for this recalibration of Turkish foreign policy has been much more context- and structure-driven than actor-driven.

 Galip Dalay is a senior associate fellow on Turkey and Kurdish Affairs at the Al Jazeera Centre for Studies, and research director at Al Sharq Forum.